Easy brownie hacks to make box brownies better.

 Here’s how to get a better-tasting brownie out of the best brownie mix.

-Hack your way to better box brownie mix by starting with the best brownie mix.
+Hack your way to better brownies by starting with the best brownie mix.

 What is the best box brownie brand?